sashadata/Data-Analysis-Projects-/README.md

 # [Project 2: Monitoring Dashboard for Agency](https://github.com/sashadata/project_monitoring-dashboard.git)

-It is common practice to use dashboard to track the progress project The project shows easy way to create monitoring dashboard for an agency.
-It can be completed using RStudio, markdown and shiny packages.
-These resources are free and accessible for general public.
-The main purpose of this dashboard is to obtain insights about the program standing.
-By following the link below you can view the dashboard that shows progress by outcomes achieved, connects outcome with demographics of beneficiaries, popular services delivered, and frequency of activities by month.
-Go to [Agency Monitoring Dashboard](https://aleksandr-pugachev.shinyapps.io/Dashboard/?_ga=2.76574870.247857756.1654793361-1854485590.1654793361)
+It is common practice to use a dashboard to track project progress.
+The code shows an easy way to create such a dashboard.
+It can be completed using RStudio with the markdown and shiny packages installed.
+These resources are publicly available free of charge.
+The main purpose of this dashboard is to obtain insights about the project standing.
+By following the link below, you can access a live dashboard that shows progress by outcomes achieved and connects outcomes with beneficiary demographics; shows popular services delivered; and shows the frequency of activities by month.
+Go to [Monitoring Dashboard for Agency](https://aleksandr-pugachev.shinyapps.io/Dashboard/?_ga=2.76574870.247857756.1654793361-1854485590.1654793361)

 ![](/images/Agency%20Dashboard.JPG)